Porocyonak/Open2Nord/README.md

 * **`Open2Nord.exe`** - view Open2Nord.py for more info
 ### -------------------------------------------------

-If you are getting config errors, replace the files inside the config_files folder with the .ovpn files from https://downloads.nordcdn.com/configs/archives/servers/ovpn.zip
+If you are getting config errors, replace the files inside the config_files folder with the .ovpn files from https://downloads.nordcdn.com/configs/archives/servers/ovpn.zip (might make a quick script to do this automatically later)

 And you're done!
 Let me know if there are any problems.